 - Sleep system: Pair a sleeping bag or quilt with an insulated sleeping pad matched to expected temperatures.

 Backpacking rewards planning.
 Try to reach camp with enough daylight to pick a safe, legal site and set up.
 Check for slope and drainage, wind exposure, and overhead hazards like dead branches.
-Lighter gear can be less forgiving, so practice tent setup and stove use before your trip.
+Lighter gear is less forgiving, so practice tent setup and stove use before your trip.
 Following Leave No Trace principles also helps you choose sites responsibly and protect the places you visit.

 Products Worth Considering